wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rollout-using-advisor/includes/3-create-deployment-plan.md

 - Meetings and conferencing
 - Skype for Business upgrade

 Before making your selection, look at the assessment checks against each workload.
 The score is based on how your configuration compares to best practice configurations.
 A warning identifies a potential problem that you might need to resolve.
-In the details column, select **View** to preview the workload details.
+In the **Details** column, select **View** to preview the workload details.

 A good place to start is with the **Chat, teams, channels, and apps** workload.
 When you've deployed that workload, you can go back to Advisor for Teams, and select **Add channel** to start the next one.